dtrebilco/Taren/Articles/EraserProfile.md

       copyData.resize(0);
 ```

-But this can be quite error prone
+But this can be quite error prone.

 ## eraser() and unordered_eraser()